Corrida (horse): Racing career

 Corrida in Latin languages translates as bullfight.
 At age two, she won the Prix Morny and was second by a head to Pampeiro in the Grand Critérium.
-At age three, owner Marcel Boussac shipped Corrida to England, where trainer George Lambton prepared her at Newmarket Racecourse.
+At age three, her owner Marcel Boussac shipped Corrida to England, where trainer George Lambton prepared her at Newmarket Racecourse.
 Entered in the 1,000 Guineas and The Oaks, Corrida performed poorly, and after a third lackluster effort was returned to France.
 There, Corrida won the Grand Prix de Marseille at Hippodrome de Marseille Borely and had three placings in major races including a third in the 1935 Prix de l'Arc de Triomphe.

 In 1936, she blossomed into the most dominant horse in France.
 That year, Corrida won seven major races.
 In England, she captured the Hardwicke Stakes at Ascot Racecourse, then won the Grand Prix Prince Rose at Hippodrome Wellington, in Ostend, Belgium and in France the Grand Prix de Saint-Cloud, the Prix d'Hédouville, the Prix du Prince de Galles, and the Prix de l'Arc de Triomphe, and repeated her win in the Grand Prix de Marseille.